tobstech/carapp/README.md

 2. **Parse CSV**:
    - Loads brand and release date.
 3. **Map model to brand**:
-   - Dynamically or manually associate models with brands.
+   - Manually associate models with brands.
 4. **Filter**:
    - By brand name (case-insensitive)
    - By max price in USD